 Born and raised in Pittsfield, Marianne earned an associate degree from BCC and is currently attending MCLA to earn a bachelor’s degree.
 In addition, she is taking courses through The American College to become a Certified Financial Planner™.
 She currently volunteers with Berkshire County Elder Services in their Money Management Program and has volunteered with Elizabeth Freeman’s Money School program and has been a money mentor at Miss Halls School.
-She is a board member of Berkshire County Estate Planning Council and a member of Estate Planning Council of Hamden County.
-As a dual employee for both Lee Bank and October Mountain Financial Advisors in Lee, she has been with the firms for over 3 years and is a Vice President of Private Banking and Trust Services which dovetails with her role in client services with October Mountain Financial Advisors.
+She is a board member of Berkshire County Estate Planning Council and the Estate Planning Council of Hampden County.
+She is a dual employee for both Lee Bank and October Mountain Financial Advisors in Lee and has been with the firms for 5 years.
+Her role with Lee Bank is as Vice President of Private Banking and Trust Services which dovetails with her role in client services with October Mountain Financial Advisors.